m-ezekiel/twitterProfileAnalysis/README.md

-# Twitter Profile Analysis Documentation
+# Twitter Profile Analysis

-A social listening prototype for analyzing the network engagement and hashtag frequencies of a user's most recent social media updates on Twitter.
+The files contained in this repository will generate an html document with a summary of a user's most frequent hashtags along with descriptions of public user accounts with which they have either replied to or retweeted.

 ## Setup